phaserjs/phaser/README.md

 * Emitter now emits Phaser.Particle objects instead of Phaser.Sprites, which can be extended as required.
 * Emitter has had various local properties removed that were already declared in Phaser.Group which it extends.
 * PluginManager parent parameter removed as it's redundant.
 Also most core functions tidied up and jsdocs fixed.
+* p2.World.defaultRestitution has been deprecated and is now p2.World.restitution.
+* p2.World.defaultFriction has been deprecated and is now p2.World.friction.
+* p2.World now uses 4 bodies for the world boundaries, rather than 1 body with 4 shapes.
+This helps the broadphase massively.
+* p2.World bounds are now included in the callback events such as beginContact and impact events.

 New Features